UXLA: A Robust Unsupervised Data Augmentation Framework for Zero-Resource Cross-Lingual NLP: Framework

-Our augmentated data comes from two different sources: the \emph{original} target language samples $\gX_t$, and the \emph{virtual} samples generated from the vicinity distribution of the source and target examples: $\vartheta(\Tilde{x}_n^s|{x}_n^s, \theta_{lm})$ and $\vartheta(\Tilde{x}_n^t|{x}_n^t,\theta_{lm})$, where ${x}_n^s \sim \gX_s$ and ${x}_n^t \sim \gX_t$.
-It has been shown that contextual LMs pre-trained on large-scale datasets capture useful linguistic features and can be used to generate fluent grammatical texts \cite{hewitt-manning-2019-structural}.
-We use the XLM-R masked LM \cite{XLMR} as our vicinity model $\theta_{lm}$, which is trained on massive multilingual {corpora} (2.5 TB of Common-Crawl data in 100 languages).
-Note that the vicinity model is a disjoint pre-trained entity whose weights are not trained on any task objective.
+Our augmentated sentences come from two different sources: the \emph{original} target language samples $\gX_t$, and the \emph{virtual} samples generated from the vicinity distribution of the source and target samples: $\vartheta(\Tilde{x}_n^s|{x}_n^s, \theta_{\text{mlm}})$ and $\vartheta(\Tilde{x}_n^t|{x}_n^t,\theta_{\text{mlm}})$ with ${x}_n^s \sim \gX_s$ and ${x}_n^t \sim \gX_t$.
+It has been shown that contextual LMs pretrained on large-scale datasets capture useful linguistic features and can be used to generate fluent grammatical texts \citep{hewitt-manning-2019-structural}.
+We use XLM-R masked LM \citep{XLMR} as our vicinity model $\theta_{\text{mlm}}$, which is trained on massive multilingual {corpora} (2.5 TB of Common-Crawl data in 100 languages).
+The vicinity model is a disjoint pretrained entity whose parameters are not trained on any task objective.

-{In order to generate samples around each \emph{selected} example, we first randomly choose $P\%$ of the input tokens.
-Then we successively (\emph{i.e.}, one at a time) mask one of the chosen tokens and ask $\theta_{{lm}}$ to predict a token in that masked position, \emph{i.e.}, we compute $\vartheta(\Tilde{x}_m |x, \theta_{{lm}})$ with $m$ being the index of the masked token.
-For a specific mask, we sample $S$ candidate words from the output distribution.
-We then generate novel sentences by following one of the two alternative approaches.}
+In order to generate samples around each \emph{selected} example, we first randomly choose $P\%$ of the input tokens.
+Then we successively (one at a time) mask one of the chosen tokens and ask XLM-R masked LM to predict a token in that masked position, \ie\ compute $\vartheta(\Tilde{x}_m |x, \theta_{\text{mlm}})$ with $m$ being the index of the masked token.
+For a specific mask, we sample $S$ candidate words from the output distribution, and generate novel sentences by following one of the two alternative approaches.

-\begin{itemize}[leftmargin=*,itemsep=0.3pt] \item \textbf{Successive max~~} In this approach, we take the most probable output token ($S=1$) at each prediction step, $\hat{o}_m = \argmax_{o} \vartheta(\Tilde{x}_m=o |x, \theta_{lm})$.
-A new sentence is then constructed by $P\%$ newly generated tokens.
-We generate $\delta$ virtual samples for each original example $x$, by randomly masking $P\%$ tokens each time.
-Here, $\delta$ is the diversification factor.
+\textbf{(i) Successive max~~} In this approach, we take the most probable output token ($S=1$) at each prediction step, $o_m^* = \argmax_{o} \vartheta(\Tilde{x}_m=o |x, \theta_{\text{mlm}})$.
+A new sentence is constructed by $P\%$ newly generated tokens.
+We generate $\delta$ (diversification factor) virtual samples for each original example $x$, by randomly masking $P\%$ tokens each time.

-\item \textbf{Successive cross~~} In this approach, we divide each original sample $x$ {into two parts} and use successive max to create two sets of augmented samples of size $\delta_1$ and $\delta_2$ respectively.
-We then take the cross of these two sets to generate $\delta_1 \times \delta_2$ augmented samples. \end{itemize} Augmentation of sentences through \textit{successive max or cross} is carried out within the $\textsc{Gen-LM}$ (generate via LM) module in Algorithm \ref{alg:multimix}.
+\textbf{(ii) Successive cross~~} In this approach, we divide each original (multi-sentence) sample $x$ into two parts and use successive max to create two sets of augmented samples of size $\delta_1$ and $\delta_2$, respectively.
+We then take the cross of these two sets to generate $\delta_1 \times \delta_2$ augmented samples.